forestgrape/coronavirus/7_social/controlling.md

 * Some people are super-spreaders while many people don't spread Covid.
 * Children get less infected and are less infectious.
 No super spreading events have been linked to children (to my knowledge).

 #### Summed Up
 * Outdoor activities reduce the overall Covid burden.
-Outdoor activities even can reduce the overall Covid spread, since less time is spent indoors.
+Outdoor activities even can reduce the overall Covid spread and especially the number of severe cases, since less time is spent indoors and the lifestyles are healthier.
 * Most covid transmissions occur in not well ventilated indoor settings.
 Indoor air which many people breath is in large buildings: E.g. stairwells in residential blocks, supermarkets, indoor arenas, large offices, cruise ships, airplanes (high altitude) or crowded bars.
 * Appropriate spread precaution measures and good treatment is important for people with severe Covid.